U.S. prestigious universities sue Trump administration for new ban on foreign students

 The lawsuit of Harvard University and the Massachusetts Institute of Technology also received support from Cornell University, which joined as an independent consultant in the court.
 The university said that its foreign students would not be significantly affected by the new leadership of the White House due to the mixed form of training, but expressed strong opposition to the rules being discussed.

-“It was completely unexpected, and this is a pointless and unfair policy that contradicts everything we stand for as a global academic community,” said Martha Pollack, president of Cornell University.
+“It was completely unexpected, and it is a senseless and unfair policy that contradicts everything we stand for as a global academic community,” said Martha Pollack, president of Cornell University.

 There are over 1 million international students in the United States.